Key points

-- Diabetes can increase the risk of various oral health problems, including gum disease, tooth decay, and infections, due to high blood sugar levels.
+- Diabetes can increase the risk of oral health issues like gum disease, dry mouth, and infections.

 - Preparing for dental appointments and effective communication with healthcare providers is essential for individuals with diabetes to ensure they receive tailored care.